dhbrookes/Contrastive-Losses-Global-Epistasis/README.md

 ## Overview

-`Contrastive-Losses-Global-Epistasis` contains Python sourcecode for running the simulations used in the main text and appendix of "Contrastive losses as generalized models of global epistasis" by David Brookes, Jakub Otwinowski and Sam Sinai.
+`Contrastive-Losses-Global-Epistasis` contains Python sourcecode for running the simulations discussed in the main text of "Contrastive losses as generalized models of global epistasis" by David Brookes, Jakub Otwinowski and Sam Sinai.

 ## System Requirements